-Course Number Course Title Credit Hours Prerequisites REA Reading requirement (A mini grade in each of the vocabu sections as measured by colle ful completion of REA 112 or REA 112 level or higher will ment in all required courses. ulary and c geassessm higher.)
-Pro omprehension ent or success- oficiency at the Core Courses - A grade of C or better is requi ired for grad duation.
-See program of chairman.
-General Educa ation and Support Courses CHM 130 or 196 Fundamental Chemistry Independent Studies in 5
+Course Number Course Title Credit Hours Prerequisites REA Reading requirement (A min grade in each of the vocab sections as measured by colle ful completion of REA 112 or REA 112 level or higher will ment in all required courses. ulary and c ege assessme higher.)
+Pro enhance sto omprehension ent or success- oficiency at the

+Core Courses - A grade of C or better is required for graduation.
+See program chairman.
-BIO 160 Introduction to Human

-Anatomy and Physiology 4
+BIO 160 Introduction to Human Anatomy and Physiology 4

-BIO 210 Communicable Diseases 3
+CHM 130 or 196 Fundamental Chemistry Independent Studies in

+Chemistry 1-5

 MTH 070 Algebra I 3 MTH 060

+RTH 180 Microbiology for Respiratory

+Therapists BIO 160

+or BIO 205 Microbiology I 3-4

 WRT 101 Writing I WRT 100

 or 150 Practical Communications 3

 HUM/ART Humanities and Fine Arts Electives

-(See Graduation section of this catalog for Humanities and Fine

-Arts course list.)
+(See Graduation section of this catalog for Humanities and Fine Arts course list.)
 3-4